ayushi7rawat/Blogs-Backup/cki19xmhp02sfzts199ke3qwt.md

 Hello world!

+I am attending a [Technical Writing Bootcamp](https://hashnode.com/bootcamp/batch-2) at [@hashnode](https://hashnode.com/@hashnode). **Hashnode Bootcamp II** is a free virtual Bootcamp to help beginner technical writers to improve their writing skill.
+This article is inspired by the latest session by **Anna McDougall**, [@AnnaJMcDougall]

+**TASK:** *In 7 days, write a blog post from one of the topics you learned during the session*

+In this Blog article, I will share my thoughts on the same.
+Let's get started.

 Have you heard about Instagram?
 Do you Use Instagram?
 Well, In this Blog article, we will learn how to **Download Display Picture of an Instagram Account.** We will see the implementation in Python.

 [Check out the Repository for Ultimate Resource in python](https://github.com/ayushi7rawat/Ultimate-Python-Resource-Hub).
 Drop a star if you find it useful!
 Got anything to add?
 Open a PR on the same!